osmose-model/osmose/doc/evo_odd_des/init.md

 # Initialization

-For each species, the initial pool of alleles present in the population for each functional or neutral locus is randomly drawn from a prescribed distribution (see {numref}`genetic_structure`).
+For each species, the initial pool of alleles present in the population for each functional or neutral locus is randomly drawn from a prescribed distribution (see {numref}`genetic-structure`).
 The system starts with no schools in the domain and eggs are released for every species during the specific reproductive season time step during a defined seeding period.
 The eggs are grouped in super-individuals, representing schools that are distributed spatially according to